Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 Before moving on, we want to emphasize the importance of striking the right balance between what the token contains and the permissions we need for access control.
 How we model identity and scopes are essential for how fine-grained our access control can be and how we can adapt as the system grows.

-# Step 3 - validate data in the request
+# Step 3 - Validate data in the request
 All parts of the request are untrusted and need to be validated.
 For the endpoint in our controller, we have one parameter: the product identifier.
 In our case, the identifier is not an arbitrary string of any size!
 It can contain only letters and digits and be ten characters or less.
 If the input string does not follow those rules, we can immediately return a `400 Bad Request`.
 This input validation will make injection attacks a lot harder.

-Lets edit the `ProductController` to validate the request and return 400 Bad Request if anything is not correct.
+Lets edit the `ProductController` to validate the request and return `400 Bad Request` if anything is not correct.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>